rouvinerh/tp/docs/DeveloperGuide.md

 back
 ```

 **Expected Results**: The `Gym` object was not added because the `back` command was invoked.
-A message will be displayed stating that the latest Gym object has been removed and you have been redirected to the main menu.
+A message will be displayed stating that the latest Gym object has been removed, and you have been redirected to the main menu.

 ###### [Back to table of contents](#table-of-contents)